pgrindehollevik-harvard/bigthing-morning-brief/README.md

 ## How It Works

 1. The app fetches recent documents from the Stortinget API (XML format)
-2. Documents are parsed and filtered to the last 7 days
+2. Documents are parsed and filtered to the last 2 weeks
 3. Each document is sent to OpenAI for summarization in Norwegian
 4. Summaries include:
    - A brief overview (2-4 sentences)